Get exclusive member benefits & effect social change. Join Today

 If you contract dengue fever, symptoms usually begin about four to seven days after the initial infection.
 In many cases, symptoms will be mild.
 They may be mistaken for symptoms of the flu or another infection.
 Young children and people who have never experienced infection may have a milder illness than older children and adults.
 Symptoms generally last for about 10 days and can include:

-A small percentage of individuals who have dengue fever can develop a more serious form of disease, dengue hemorrhagic fever.
+A small percentage of individuals who have dengue fever can develop a more serious form of disease known as dengue hemorrhagic fever.

 The risk factors for developing dengue hemorrhagic fever include: